IZGI-A/KBB-intern-project/README.md

 # KBB-intern-project

+For the development of our project, we employed a comprehensive set of technologies and tools to ensure a robust and efficient solution.
+The key components that were utilized in the development process include:

+## Visual Studio
+Our project development was facilitated by Microsoft's Visual Studio, an integrated development environment (IDE) that provided a comprehensive set of tools for efficient software creation and management.
+With Visual Studio, we could seamlessly manage our project files, write and debug code, and deploy our web application.
+Its intuitive interface and integration with various technologies greatly streamlined our development process.

+## ASP.NET
+We leveraged the power of ASP.NET, a versatile web framework, to construct the backend of our application.
+ASP.NET enabled us to build dynamic, data-driven web pages and efficiently handle HTTP requests and responses.
+By utilizing ASP.NET, we were able to design a robust backend architecture that met our project requirements.

+## MVC Architecture
+Our project followed the Model-View-Controller (MVC) architectural pattern, which enhanced our development approach by separating concerns into distinct components.
+The Model encapsulated our data and business logic, ensuring efficient data handling and processing.
+The View, developed using HTML and CSS, presented a visually engaging user interface.
+The Controller, implemented using JavaScript, managed user interactions and directed data flow between the Model and View.
+This architecture promoted modularity, reusability, and testability in our codebase.

+## JavaScript
+JavaScript played a pivotal role in creating an interactive and dynamic user experience.
+We utilized JavaScript to implement the Controller component of the MVC architecture.

+## HTML and CSS
+The View component of our MVC architecture was crafted using HTML and CSS.
+HTML provided the structural foundation of our web pages, defining the layout and content hierarchy.
+CSS, on the other hand, enabled us to design visually appealing and consistent user interfaces.
+By applying styles, layouts, and responsive design principles, we ensured a seamless user experience across various devices and screen sizes.

+## MySQL
+For efficient data management, we employed the MySQL relational database management system.
+MySQL facilitated the creation of a well-structured database schema, allowing us to define tables, relationships, and constraints.
+Through MySQL, we managed data storage, retrieval, and manipulation, ensuring the persistence of critical information required by our application.

+## Bitbucket
+Our development process was further streamlined by Bitbucket, a Git repository management platform.
+With Bitbucket, we maintained version control over our source code, enabling collaborative development among team members.
+We utilized features such as branching and merging to facilitate parallel development efforts.
+Code reviews and pull requests on Bitbucket contributed to code quality and knowledge sharing among the team.

 You can reach the videos of the website via https://drive.google.com/drive/folders/1uXJKbR8iDzFjsrRQkmbDNfCr1dQ712wq?usp=sharing

 <img width="1440" alt="Ekran Resmi 2022-11-04 22 44 56" src="https://github.com/IZGI-A/KBB-intern-project/assets/126882912/f6218f4f-86c8-4283-8631-8da9e1716a0b">
 <img width="1440" alt="Ekran Resmi 2022-11-04 23 02 12" src="https://github.com/IZGI-A/KBB-intern-project/assets/126882912/9a27bd1e-50f4-4c18-afbf-d5781e67e1f1">
 <img width="1440" alt="Ekran Resmi 2022-11-04 23 02 25" src="https://github.com/IZGI-A/KBB-intern-project/assets/126882912/9236b860-2ae8-4329-ad04-e514ba1f6707">